elunna/nerfhack-changelog/README.md

 * If giants sit on toilets, they break.
 * Sitting on toilets fully heals your HP.
 * Toilets can sometimes break when sat on.
+* Dipping potions into toilets only contaminates potions into sickness.

 #### Toilet kicking:
 * Like sinks, toilets now have a couple different effects from kicking them, including a few YAFM.